-Because our qi is affected by a myriad of factors we can also use this process in reverse – if our qi is out of balance we can use different areas in our life to help re-balance it.
+Because our qi and qi circulation is affected by a myriad of factors we can also use this process in reverse – if our qi is out of balance we can use different areas in our life to help re-balance it.
 So for example, we can use herbs to affect our qi (herbal medicine), or exercise (Yoga or qi gong), breathing and meditation (tai chi for example) or alter our physical environment (feng shui) or the circle of friends we socialise with.
 There are a myriad of ways that we can affect our qi just as there are many ways in which our qi can be affected.

 Our biological rhythm is something that has evolved over millennia and it has evolved to hold a natural rhythm to the universal flow of energy.
 Some use the term ‘circadian clock’ to describe this rhythm within us, a flow of energy through our bodies that takes place over the course of 24 hours.
 This is our internal clock that dictates when we wake and fall asleep and when we are at our most alert or in deep sleep.
 TCM allocates a time to each organ (or more accurately, each function) during which they are most active and understanding this flow helps us to understand the manifestation of illness within our bodies and how to help prevent imbalance from occurring in the first place.